gustavoapolinario/vagrant-asible-kubernetes/README.md

 Project to create a local environment to run kubernetes server.

-The vagrant creates a Kubernetes Cluster with the control plane and N workers.
+The vagrant creates a Kubernetes Cluster with N control planes and N workers.

+To Control Plane works in HA, we need a loadbalancing to them.
+The haproxy will be this loadbalancig with a new instance for him.

 All server configuration is made by Ansible.